Trade Stock Indices

 How Many Indices Trading Pips Should I Set My Stop Loss Indices Order?

-How to select you stop loss level the target stop loss should be based on various strategies depending on your type of indices trading method.
+How to choose you stop loss level the target stop loss should be based on various strategies depending on your type of indices trading method.

-The three methods of selecting stop loss levels are:
+The 3 techniques of selecting stop-loss levels are:

-Strategies and Methods of Setting Stop Loss Indices Orders in Indices Trading
+Strategies & Methods of Setting Stop Loss Indices Orders in Stock Indices Trading

 Traders using a indices trading system must have mathematical calculations that reveal where the order must be placed.

-A Indices trader can also place a stop loss indices order according to the technical indicators used to set these orders.
+A trader can also place a stop-loss order according to the indicators used to set these orders.
 Certain technical indicators use mathematical equations to calculate where the stop loss stock indices order should be set so as to provide an optimal exit point.
-These indicators can be used as the basis for setting these orders.
+These trading indicators can be used as the basis for setting these orders.

 Traders also place these orders according to a predetermined risk to reward ratio.
-This method of setting is dependent upon certain mathematical equations.
-For example a ratio of 50 pips stop loss can be used by a Indices trader if the trade has the potential to make 100 pips in profit; this is a risk reward ratio of 2:1
+This method of setting is dependent upon certain math equations.
+For examples a ratio of 50 pips stop-loss can be used by a trader if the trade has potential to make 100 pips in profit: this is a risk:reward ratio of 2:1

-Other indices traders just use a predetermined percentage of their total indices trading account balance.
+Other traders just use a predetermined percent of their total indices trading account balance.

 To set a stop loss it is best to use one of the following methods:

-This stop loss setting method is based on the percent of account balance that the indices trader is willing to risk.
+This stop-loss setting method is based on percent of account balance that the trader is willing to risk.

-If a indices trader is willing to risk 2% of account balance then the indices trader determines how far he will set the stop loss indices order level based on the position size that he has bought or sold.
+If a trader is willing to risk 2% of account balance then the trader decides how far he will set the stop loss order level based on the trade size which he has bought or sold.

 Example:

-• If the indices trader buys 1 mini contract
+• If the trader buys 1 mini contract

 1 pip = $1